Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 You must have an Azure account, and personal Azure subscription.

 > Note: this will use your chosen subscription for any pricing/costs associated with the workshop.
-See step [Cleanup](https://github.com/Azure/karpenter-provider-azure/blob/main/docs/workshops/kubecon_azure_track.md#cleanup) within the workshop to ensure all the resources are properly cleaned up to eliminate any additional costs.
+At the end of the workshop, see step [Cleanup](https://github.com/Azure/karpenter-provider-azure/blob/main/docs/workshops/kubecon_azure_track.md#cleanup) to ensure all the resources are properly cleaned up to eliminate any additional costs.

 ### Launch the Cloud Shell Terminal